86 Reasons to Become a Freedompreneur (Part 1)

 17. Freedom from dress code: wear what feels comfortable, beautiful and nourishing

-18. Choice of ideal work environment: trade noisy cubicle for gorgeous salons or freezing air-conditioned buildings for warm coffee shops (My favorite places were cake shop in Odessa, Ukraine, a poolside lounge chair in Yangoon, Myanmar and a 5-storey bookstore in Sofia, Bulgaria)
+18. Choice of ideal work environment: trade noisy cubicle for gorgeous salons or freezing air-conditioned buildings for my bright, cheery home (or cake shop in Odessa, Ukraine, poolside lounge chair at Governor's House in Yangoon, Myanmar, or 5-storey bookstore in Sofia, Bulgaria)

 19. Freedom from an incompetent yet controlling boss(es): bye-bye micromanagers!
 (Story: I once had a micro-manager who, with my colleagues help, wasted 40% of our work day.
 Yeah, no thanks.)

 The trouble with the rat race is that even if you win, you're still a rat.